Saturday, October 25, 2014

 Zombies stay out on the course for all waves.
 Zombies do not run the course; they wait for runners along the way, scaring them and grabbing their life strips but at a realistically slow pace.
 Any zombies who are over-aggressive, knock down runners, or make the experience miserable for any reason will be eaten.
 Seriously, we reserve the right to yank you off the course or ban you from future races for obvious infractions.
 We will require you to wear a race number on your back so we can record jerk zombies and ban them from the next race.
 More on this under the Rules page.

-Zombies will required to wear race numbers on their backs so we can capture contact information for those zombies ruining a fun experience for runners and ban them from the next race until they change their unruly ways!
+Zombies will be required to wear race numbers on their backs so we can capture contact information for those zombies ruining a fun experience for runners and ban them from the next race until they change their unruly ways!

 Zombies participate for free but you must register online via credit card.
+We may cap the number of zombies, likely at 350.

 We will leave it up to the parent(s)’ discretion whether to have their kids run with life strips; just be aware that the chance of a collision with a zombie is much greater with the strips than without.
 All runners 13 years and younger must run with a parent or guardian.
 We recommend that runners 14-17 be in a group but it is again at the parents’ discretion.
 We will have volunteers and police on the course but we can’t cover the entire 5K.